Mounam Pesiyadhe: Plot

-Gautham and Kannan are close friends from childhood days.
-Gautham owns a restaurant while Kannan works as a sales executive in a firm.
-Kannan is in love with Mahalakshmmi "Maha" while Gautham has no interest towards girls and prefers to be single despite his family members trying to get him married.

-Sandhya is the relative of Kannan and their family members plan to get them married.
+Gautham and Kannan have been close friends since childhood.
+Gautham owns a restaurant while Kannan is a sales executive in a firm.
+Kannan is in love with Mahalakshmmi "Maha" while Gautham has no interest in girls and prefers to be single despite his family's keenness for him to get him married.
+Sandhya is a relative of Kannan and their family members plan to get them married.
 Kannan is scared of his father and he is unable to inform about his love.
 So he requests Gautham to meet Sandhya and inform about the love between Kannan and Maha.

 Gautham agrees and informs Sandhya about Kannan's love with Maha.
 Sandhya also says that even she is not interested in the marriage proposal and instead she prefers to marry someone like Gautham.
 Hearing this, Gautham is shocked and also confused.

 Kannan and Sandhya's parents understand that neither Kannan nor Sandhya are interested in marriage and cancels the wedding plans between them.
 Meanwhile, Gautham develops affection towards Sandhya.
 Gautham receives frequent phone calls and he believes it to be from Sandhya.
 Gautham also gets gifts which he also believes to be sent by Sandhya.

 One day, Sandhya calls Gautham to a restaurant.
 Gautham believes that she has called to convey her love but is shocked when she introduces Aravind as her lover.
 She also says that even Aravind is like Gautham who was not interested in girls but somehow is convinced by Sandhya.
 Gautham starts worrying and is confused about the happenings as he believed the phone calls and gifts were from Sandhya.

 Maha's father gets angry knowing about her love and engages a few thugs to beat up Kannan.
 Kannan is injured which angers Gautham.
 He smashes all those thugs and scolds Maha's father for involving in such activities.
 Maha's father realises his mistake and apologises.
 Kannan and Maha's wedding is fixed.

 On the day of Kannan and Maha's wedding, Gautham walks alone in the street thinking about his love failure.
-Suddenly a car comes in front of him and it is his secret lover.
+Suddenly a car comes in front of him and it is his secret one-sided lover coming from the driver seat of the car who is Chithra.
 She walks towards Gautham and proposes her love.
 A small flashback is shown where Gautham and her were college mates and she was in love with Gautham.
 But Gautham did not reciprocate and avoided her during college.

 On the last day of the college, she told Gautham that she will keep following him always and will never forget him.
 As she said, she kept following Gautham, kept calling Gautham and sent him frequent gifts which Gautham misunderstood to be from Sandhya.
 Gautham realises her true love and accepts it.
-The film ends with them both leaving together happily in the car.
+The film ends with Gautham and Chithra leaving together happily in the car with Gautham's lover driving it.